FabioGrossi/MultiInventory/README.md

+# Welcome to MultiInventory!

-Plugin to save an inventory and laod it in a second time.
+MultiInventory is a simple plugin to save an inventory and laod it in a second moment.

-Comandi:\
+# Commands

+The main command is /mi

+## Save an inventory

-/mi save nome > Per slavare un unventario
+/mi save \<inventory name>

+## Load a saved inventory

-/mi load nome > Per caricare un inventario
+/mi load \<inventory name>

+## Delete a saved inventory

-/mi delete nome > Per eliminare un inventario
+/mi delete \<inventory name>